django-security-tutorials/hands-on-web-security-slides/student-handout/slides.md

 ## Generate session data for other users

-### Overview (2/3)
+### Overview (2/4)

 Here's how cookies typically work:

-* When you log in at `/login/`, that page stores a "cookie" in your browser, and
+* When you log in at `/login/`, that page stores a "cookie" in your browser.
-* When you make any follow-up requests, your browser sends that cookie to the server.
+* Then, when you make any follow-up requests, your browser sends that cookie to the server.

-The `/` page needs the _user ID_, in order to customize itself.
+The `/` page needs the _user ID_ in order to customize itself.
 It might need other data, too; typically, it represents the "session data" as a Python dict, e.g.: ```{'user_id' 3}```

 There are two common ways to leverage cookies for this.

-One is to use a `session ID` cookie, where the contents of the cookie are a random number.
-Then when the server processes a request, it checks what _session data_ is associated with the session data, loads that into memory, and hands it to the view functions.

 ---

 ## Generate session data for other users

-### Overview (3/3)
+### Overview (3/4)

+One is to use a `session ID` cookie, where the contents of the cookie are a random number.
+Then when the server processes a request, it checks what _session data_ is associated with the session ID, loads that into memory, and hands it to the view function.

 The other common way is to take the session data, e.g. `{'user_id': 3}`, turn that into text, and store the text in the cookie!
 This way, the server has to do less work -- it receives the raw session data.
 No need to look it up in a database from session ID to session _data_.

+---
+## Generate session data for other users

+### Overview (4/4)

 _However_, people's browsers can't really be trusted.
 So typically the session data is also _signed_ with a secret key.
 If the user tampers with the session data, the signature won't match.

 Django calls this the `signed_cookies` session store.
 It uses the `SECRET_KEY` config variable to sign the data.

-For this app, that  apps's _SECRET_KEY_ is just hanging out in `thesite/thesite/settings.py`.
+For this app, the _SECRET_KEY_ is just hanging out in `thesite/thesite/settings.py`.
 So you can change your session data... for example, changing your `user_id` to someone else's!

 ---